 that vampires could easily devise a life without having to

-nothing restores that old vitality like a night of spending.
+dirty their pale hands with money again, but apparentlynothing restores that old vitality like a night of spending.

 I dreamt a percentage of my money had been touched